ottogroup/schedoscope/README.md

 ## News

+###### 10/12/2017 - Release 0.9.4

+We have released Version 0.9.4 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Emergency bug fix for Schedoscope crashing upon exports.
+Do not use 0.9.3!

 ###### 10/11/2017 - Release 0.9.3

 We have released Version 0.9.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).